RESETHACKER-COMMUNITY/Resources/BB_Setup in WSL2/README.md

 - Gau

 NOTE :
-1. Before Installing this Don't forget to enable Window Subsystem for Linux & install WSL2 + Ubantu 20.4 + Window Terminal + Virtual Code Stdio + Python3 + PIP3 + VPS.(Check it Out)
+1. Before Installing this Don't forget to enable Window Subsystem for Linux & install WSL2 + Ubantu 20.4 + Window Terminal + Virtual Code Stdio + Python3 + PIP3 + VPS.(/BB_Setup_in_WSL2/WSL2.md)
 2. Idea : NAHAMSEC (https://github.com/nahamsec/bbht) and this script also grabs the aliases created and published by Nahamsec: (https://github.com/nahamsec/recon_profile)

 Bug Bounty Hunting Tools is a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.